Welcome to Reception

 In the New Year our topic will be ‘Will you read me a story?’
 We will share traditional tales and consider, for example, whether the big bad wolf was really so bad.
 This magical project will have us talking about fairy tales and the characters within them.
 In January we will celebrate Chinese New Year; we will share the story of Chinese New Year and make decorations.
 After half term our topics are called ‘Can I switch it on?’ and ‘How does it work?’
 We will learn about technology in the home and at school, we will investigate electrical toys and games and how we can use technology to communicate.
-As we approach spring we will be investigating new life, our topics are called ‘Do cows drink milk?’ and ‘Do hens lay square eggs?’
-Reception will be taking a trip to the farm, and the children will be encouraged to think about where food comes from, animals that live on the farm, seeds, growing and farming machinery.
+We will compare this to how technology was used in the past.

-In our final term this year we will be exploring transport, travel and places near and far.
-Our topic is called ‘Are we there yet?’ a question you may have heard before!
-We will investigate how things move, holiday destinations and, most importantly, keeping safe on the roads and pavements.
+In our final term this year we will be exploring reflections and rainbows.
+We will make our own rainbows and reflections using different materials.
+The children will learn about what a reflection is and think about mirrors, photography and symmetry.
 As we move into the summer we will learn about minibeasts in the local environment, we will look at similarities and differences between them, and investigate growth, change, patterns, colours, plants, flowers and habitats.

 The children will get the opportunity to think about two questions, ‘Why do ladybirds have spots?’ and ‘Why do spiders spin webs?’
 Following this topic Reception will learn about which creatures live on the seashore, features of the seashore, water safety, natural materials and pollution.
 During this project we will complete lots of expressive art and design activities, and utilise a range of materials found at the seashore.

 In September 2016 we started to learn our sounds using the ‘Read Write Inc.’ programme.
 We are practising blending sounds together to read words e.g. c…a…t …cat.
 We will be inviting you to attend a quick phonic session with your child to observe how we are introducing the sounds.

-If you would like any further information, please see any member of staff or follow the link to Ruth Miskin’s Read Write Inc. website at http://www.ruthmiskin.com/en/parents/
+If you would like any further information, please see any member of staff or follow the link to Ruth Miskin’s Read Write Inc. website at hhttps://www.ruthmiskin.com/en/find-out-more/parents/